vincenzo1109/vincenzo1109/README.md

-- 👋 Hi, I’m @vincenzo1109
+- 👋 Hi, I’m Vincent
-- 👀 I’m interested in play basketball
+- 👀 I’m interested in programming and sports.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning at the Johanes-Kepler-Gymnasium
 - 📫 How to reach me per Mail (vincenzo.bienert@dfgh.net)

 <!---